AtomMaterialUI/material-theme-docs/docs/icons/atom-material-icons-plugin.md

 ----

-### Monochrome Icons
+### Monochrome icons

 This option allows you to apply a monochrome filter to the whole IDE, just like the color blindness filter.
 This is ideal for people who don't like the avalanche of colors provided by the different icons.

 {% include figure.html content="/screens/monochrome.png" caption="Monochrome Icons" %}

-By applying this filter, all icons will be filtered with a shade of the primary color (i.e., the color of the items in the Project View) of the current theme.
+By applying this filter, all icons will be filtered with a shade of the primary color, that is, the color of the items in the Project View of the current theme.

 Note: This setting not only filters out the toolbar and file icons, but even tool window icons, debugger icons, etc… {:class='card-panel warn'}

 ----

-### Hollow Folders
+### Hollow folders

-This feature further decorates the _Project View_ by emphasizing the folders which contain files that are currently open in the editor, making them appear as "**hollow**".
+This feature further decorates the _Project View_ by emphasizing the folders that contain files that are currently open in the editor, making them appear as "**hollow**".

 {% include figure.html content="/screens/hollowFolders.png" caption="Hollow Folders" %}